-They always land on this post, which is all about why you should have Kleenex in your purse at all times.
+They always land on an old (since deleted) post, which is all about why you should have Kleenex in your purse at all times because I once witnessed a girl crying in public.
 But, for the amount of people that land here looking for a concrete list, I know I haven’t helped out much.
 So now it’s time to give back and tell you what I have in my purse and why.

 This post contains affiliate links.

 Breathmints: One should always have breathmints or gum at hand (I am not much of a gum chewer) just in case you decide to eat a cheeseburger with onions for lunch or if you forget to brush your teeth in the craziness of making sure that your kids brush theirs.
 This kind is my favorite breath mint, but my husband likes these best.

 Hand Sanitizer: Mine is some fancy stuff from Bath and Body Works, but you can just use Purell or something.
 A must have with kids who are constantly touching gross stuff and it especially comes in handy when there is a long line to wash your hands in the public restroom.
 I really like these fancy travel size Purells.

 Kleenex: I think we’ve discussed this before, but it’s good for when you have a cold, getting rid of your children’s ABC gum and giving to perfect strangers who are having an emotional breakdown.
 I seem to use it quite often for storing the boogers my 2-year old likes to give me while we’re driving in the car.
 I usually stock up on these Kleenex travel packs every couple months or so.